franciscoabsampaio/vineyard/README.md

 ## This repository supports both OpenTofu and Terraform

+This project was tested on:
+- OpenTofu 1.9.0.
+- Terraform 1.6.0.

 [OpenTofu](https://opentofu.org/) was forked from [HashiCorp Terraform](https://www.terraform.io/) and [officially endorsed by the Linux Foundation](https://www.linuxfoundation.org/press/announcing-opentofu) in response to [HashiCorp's abrupt licensing changes to Terraform](https://opentofu.org/manifesto/).